What to do When you’ve Been Affected by Crime

-So, you’ve been affected by crime and need to know what to do.
+So, you’ve become a victim of crime and need to know what to do.
 It’s OK, we’re here to help you.
 You might be wondering where to start, particularly if you haven’t decided whether or not to report the crime.

 Speaking to the police might feel scary, but they are also there to help you.
 You can find out how to report a crime here (link to ‘how to report a crime’ under ‘young victims of crime’ section).
 We will help guide you through the process and let you know what you can expect to happen.
 If, at any time, you want to chat to us again because it’s feeling a bit daunting then we’ll still be here.